cmbi/DM1_ReCognitION_Proteomics/R_scripts/README.txt

 ## Statistical analyses ##
 ##########################

-## All .csv files will be available on GitHub after publication of the manuscript

 ## Statistical analysis of the protein data with mixed effect models
 Script: Protein_statistics_p_DIA-NN.R
 Input: normalized_protein_intensities_p_DIA_NN.RDATA